bhaskarvora/Oyo-Clone/README.md

 # Features

-1.User Authentication: Allows users to sign up and log in, with credentials managed securely.
+1. User Authentication: Allows users to sign up and log in, with credentials managed securely.
-2.Payment Integration: Handles payments through Stripe with a checkout flow.
+2. Payment Integration: Handles payments through Stripe with a checkout flow.
-3.Database Connection: Connects to MongoDB to manage user data and possibly other related data.
+3. Database Connection: Connects to MongoDB to manage user data and possibly other related data.
-4.Error Handling: Includes error handling for Stripe and API-related issues.
+4. Error Handling: Includes error handling for Stripe and API-related issues.